UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Method

 \textbf{(3) Dynamic Reward Annealing.} To enable a smooth transition from imitation to task-centric exploration, we define the total reward $R_t$ as a dynamically weighted sum of the imitation reward $R_t^{imitation}$ and the goal reward $R^{goal}$:

 where $w_e^{imi}$ and $w_e^{goal}$ are weighting coefficients for $R_t^{imitation}$ and $R^{goal}$ at training epoch $e$.
-The evolution of these weights constitutes a three-stage curriculum, with phase transitions jointly governed by the epoch threshold $T_{decay}$ marking the conclusion of the \textit{shadow engine}, the recent moving-average imitation reward $\bar{R}_{imi}$, and the recent success rate $\bar{SR}$.
+The evolution of these weights constitutes a three-stage curriculum, with phase transitions jointly governed by the epoch threshold $T_{decay}$ marking the end of the \textit{shadow engine}, the earliest trigger threshold $T_{early}$, the recent success rate $\bar{SR}$, and a scaling factor $\gamma_{scale}$ controlling the transition speed.